dantle1/CS293NProject/README.md

 ---

 Measuring Quality of Experience (QoE) in video streaming is essential for network providers and content delivery platforms to optimize user satisfaction.
 This project aims to **infer end-user Quality of Experience (QoE) metrics** such as **rebuffering ratio**, **average chunk size**, and **video resolution**, directly from  **packet level features** extracted from raw network traffic.
 We train and evaluate several machine learning models such as Random Forest and Support Vector Machine to predict QoE.
-Our results show that it is possible to estimate video quality without access to a video player or application internals, enabling QoE monitoring in real world networks.
+Our results show that for some QoE metrics, it is possible to estimate video quality without access to a video player or application internals, enabling QoE monitoring in real world networks.
 ---

 ## Project Objectives